-Software supply chain attacks are becoming increasingly prevalent and devastating, with Gartner predicting that 45% of all businesses will experience a breach by 2025.
-Cybersecurity Ventures further underscores the gravity of this threat, projecting a staggering $138 billion in annual damages caused by software supply chain attacks by 2031.
-These alarming forecasts highlight the urgent need for organizations to prioritize software supply chain security and implement robust measures to protect their sensitive data, operations, and reputations.
+Software supply chain attacks are becoming increasingly prevalent and devastating.
+For example, Gartner predicts that 45% of all businesses will experience a breach by 2025.
+In addition, Cybersecurity Ventures underscores the gravity of this threat, projecting a staggering $138 billion in annual damages by 2031.
+Altogether, these forecasts highlight the urgent need for organizations to prioritize software supply chain security and implement robust measures to protect sensitive data, operations, and reputations.

 What is a Software Supply Chain Attack?

-Cyber threat intelligence and infosec literature have broken down software supply chain attacks into specific categories for better analysis and understanding.
-We would like to provide an introduction to these concepts based on the MITRE Attack Pattern Catalog.
-This catalog structures and describes supply chain attack patterns to facilitate analysis using various sources, including the adversarial threats gathered by NIST.
+Cyber threat intelligence and infosec literature often break down software supply chain attacks into distinct categories for better analysis and defense.
+Accordingly, this section introduces the five key concepts defined by the MITRE Attack Pattern Catalog.
+This catalog structures supply chain attack patterns to facilitate analysis using various sources, including adversarial threats gathered by NIST.Attack Act: The What

-Attack vector: The How
+Attack Vector: The How

-Attack origin: The Who
+Attack Origin: The Who

 Attack Goal: The Why

-Attack Impact: The consequences
+Attack Impact: The Consequences

 Most common Software Supply Chain Attacks

-Numerous types of software supply chain attacks (SSCAs) exist, and organizations must be aware of the various threat vectors at each stage of the software supply chain lifecycle.
-Based on The SLSA framework, The US National Institute of Standards and Technology (NIST), and the Cybersecurity and Infrastructure Security Agency (CISA), we can categorize these threats into four main categories: source, build, package, and dependency threats.
+Numerous types of software supply chain attacks exist, and organizations must be aware of the various threat vectors at each stage of the lifecycle.
+Based on the SLSA framework, the US National Institute of Standards and Technology (NIST), and the Cybersecurity and Infrastructure Security Agency (CISA), these threats can be grouped into four categories: source, build, package, and dependency risks.Software Supply Chain Threats in the Source Stage

 - Compromise source repo